2 or more players

-Zweeds pesten (also as Karma, Palace and Shed, among others) is a card game, the object of which is to lose all of one’s playing cards, with the final player being the loser.
+Zweeds Pesten (also known as Karma, Palace or Shed) is a card game where the objective is to lose all of one’s playing cards, with the final player being the loser.
 The game became popular among backpackers in the late 20th century.
 Although the basic structure of the game generally remains constant, there are regional variations to the game’s original rules.

 Two players use one standard deck of 52 cards, 3-5 players use two decks

 The ranking of the cards from high to low: A – K – Q – J – 10 – 9 – 8 – 7 – 6 – 5 – 4 – 3.
 The 2 is a special card that resets the deck.

 - 3: Invisible card.
 Can always be played, next player has to play on the card under it.

 - 7: The next player has to play a card with a value of 7 or lower.